 Any student who is interested in Journalism needs to look into Arizona State University - Downtown Phoenix.
-With 317 undergrads, Journalism is quite a popular major at Arizona State University - Downtown Phoenix.
+At Arizona State University - Downtown Phoenix, 10.3% of undergrads major in Journalism.
 Situated in Phoenix, Arizona, this university is right for young people who thrive in a city setting.

-It's hard to beat Pennsylvania State University - Main Campus if you wish to study Journalism.
-Students who graduate from the Journalism program make around $37,950 in their early career salary, and $65,832 in their mid-career salary.
+It's hard to beat Pennsylvania State University - University Park if you wish to study Journalism.
+Students who graduate from the Journalism program make around $32,100 in their early career salary, and $32,100 in their mid-career salary.
 Located in University Park, Pennsylvania, this university is best suited for learners who flourish in a city atmosphere.